-But there are some generic names which go across all games.
+But there are some generic names that go across all games.
 This post looks at what those names are.

 The board is where board games get their name from.
 Although, games without a board such as Cards Against Humanity, are often included in the board games category.

 Some game boards are very large and need a big table to play them on.
-Arkham Horror: Call of Cthulhu is one of my favourite games, but it takes up a huge amount of space!
-In the new edition, the board is made from interlocking tiles instead of one large fold out board so the game takes up less table space.
+Arkham Horror: Call of Cthulhu is one of my favorite games, but it takes up a huge amount of space!
+In the new edition, the board is made from interlocking tiles instead of one large fold-out board so the game takes up less table space.

 Board game boards are usually made from a binding board, the same type of cardboard that hardback book covers are often made from.
 The board has the printed board design glued to the front.
 Then the back and sometimes front sides are then wrapped in textured art paper and a protective coating is applied to it.
 See my article, Board Game Boards – What They Are Made From and Why for more info.

 Cards in games are usually square or rectangular and have slightly rounded corners which make them feel nice to hold.
 They tend to have individual designs on the front of each card and a standard design on the back.

 Cards are usually protected with a thin layer of plastic laminate to stop the ink from wearing away when they are handled and to stop them from sticking together.

 Cards can be the only component in a game such as Sushi Go! (see on Amazon) Or cards can be a part of a board game with other components.

 Because cards can be shuffled and dealt at random, they are often used in game design to introduce an element of randomness and chance to a game.
 For example, it is common for cards to cause a random game event, for them to represent bonus items used by a player, or represent monsters in the game.

 The cards held by a player are called their hand (shortened from ‘hand of cards’).